 ― Eleanor Roosevelt

 Gun violence in the United States has reached crisis proportions.
 More than 39,000 people were killed by firearms in 2017, making the United States an extreme global outlier.
-Mass shootings take place with alarming frequency in schools, places of worship, theatres, as well as at concerts and other public places.
+Mass shootings take place with alarming frequency in schools, places of worship, theatres, as well as at concerts and other public places, creating a climate of fear.
 Yet domestic efforts to protect the U.S. population from violent death by firearms have been nearly impossible to achieve for a variety of legal and political reasons.
 In late fall 2017, Harris Institute Director Professor Leila Sadat launched a new initiative on gun violence examining U.S. government responses to gun violence in light of U.S. obligations under international human rights law.

-As part of this new initiative, WashULaw students and the Harris Institute Fellow are conducting in-depth research articulating mechanisms to rectify the crisis and suggesting international fora that can examine the issue.
-Initial research suggests that the failure of the U.S. government to exercise due diligence with respect to preventing and reducing gun-related violence may violate the government’s obligations under several international human rights instruments.
+As part of this new initiative, WashULaw students and the Harris Institute Fellow are conducting in-depth research articulating mechanisms to rectify the crisis and international fora that can examine the issue.
+Our research demonstrates that the failure of the U.S. government to exercise due diligence with respect to preventing and reducing gun violence and the proliferation of firearms violates the government’s obligations under several international human rights instruments.
 The Institute is pleased to see other organizations like Amnesty International USA take up the human rights concerns raised by U.S. gun violence.